sebsteinig/CMIP_scripts/README.md

 				 in this case retrieve the credentials on another machine and copy the ~/.esg/certificates to your nesh-fe home directory
 - the download should start now and the script will echo in the end whether all files have been downloaded or not
-- if not, rerun wget script and/or add to the wget command in it "--no-check-certificate"
+- if not, rerun wget script and/or add "--no-check-certificate" to the wget command